subinabid/blog/_posts/2022-08-19-DjangoIIS.md

 ---
 layout: post
 title: Deploy Django app on IIS on Windows Server
-tags: python django
+categories: IT Python
-categories: python
+tags: Python Django
 ---

 I have a Django enterprise app which needs to be deployed on a Windows server with IIS.
 There are a lot of articles on the internet on how to do it, but I am going to focus on issues I faced during the deployment.